University Open Days guide

 Clearing happens in August every year around the same time as A Level results day.
 It’s a process that allows you to search for available places across universities if you haven’t got a place or wish to change your course and/or university.

-Most universities will run a Clearing Open Day for students who have received a course place through Clearing.
+Most universities will run a Clearing Open Day for students who have received an offer of a course place through Clearing.
 It gives you the opportunity to see the campus, meet staff and ask any questions you may have before starting university.

 Online Open Days